-We capitalize the fair value of acquired patent assets as intangible assets.
-Because each client generally receives a license to the vast majority of our patent assets, we are unable to reliably determine the pattern over which our patent assets are consumed.
+Because each client generally receives a license to the majority of our patent assets, we are unable to reliably determine the pattern over which our patent assets are consumed.
 As a result, we amortize each patent asset on a straight-line basis.
 The amortization period is equal to the asset's estimated economic useful life.
-We estimate the economic useful life based upon the period of time over which we expect these assets to contribute directly or indirectly to our future cash flows, generally from 24 months to 60 months.
-We take into account various factors in making estimates regarding the useful life of our patent assets, including the remaining statutory life of the underlying patent, the applicability of the assets to future clients, the vesting period for current clients to obtain perpetual licenses to such patent assets, any contractual commitments by clients that are related to such patent assets, our estimate of the period of time during which we may sign subscription agreements with prospective clients that may find relevance in the patent assets, the vesting period for which such prospective clients earn the right to a perpetual license in the asset and the remaining contractual term of our existing clients at the time of acquisition.
-The assessment of many of these factors requires significant management judgment, and changes to these judgments could affect the amortization period of our patent assets and our results of operations.
-In certain instances, where we acquire patent assets and secure related committed cash flows from clients that extend beyond the statutory life of the underlying patents, the useful life for the additional patent rights may extend beyond the statutory life of the patents.
-We periodically evaluate our estimates to assess any adjustments that may be required to the remaining useful life of our patent assets.
+Estimating the economic useful life of patent assets requires significant management judgment.
+We consider various factors in estimating the economic useful lives of our patent assets, including the remaining statutory life of the underlying patents, the applicability of the assets to future clients, the vesting period for current clients to obtain perpetual licenses to such patent assets, any contractual commitments by clients that are related to such patent assets, our estimate of the period of time during which we may sign subscription agreements with prospective clients that may find relevance in the patent assets, the vesting period for which such clients earn the right to a perpetual license in the asset and the remaining contractual term of our existing clients at the time of acquisition.
+In certain instances, where we acquire patent assets and secure related client committed cash flows that extend beyond the statutory life of the underlying patents, the useful life may extend beyond the statutory life of the patents.
+As of December 31, 2013, the estimated economic useful life of our patent assets generally ranged from 24 to 60 months.
+The weighted-average estimated economic useful life of patent assets acquired during the year ended December 31, 2013 was 39 months.
+We periodically evaluate whether events and circumstances have occurred that may warrant a revision to the remaining estimated useful life of our patent assets.